royalapplications/docs/src/r2022/royalts/reference/connections/vmware.md

 #### Ignore Certificate Errors
 If enabled, connection will succeed even when the certificate is invalid (expired or self-signed).

-#### SSH Port
-The SSH Port is used for ad hoc Terminal connections to the VMware host.
-Default port is 22.

 [!include[description.md](~/royalts/_shared/description.md)]

 ## ![](/r2022/images/RoyalTS/Plugins/Connections/VMware/SVG_PageDisplayOptions_32.svg#img_header) Display Options